CartoDB/carto-selfhosted-helm/customizations/README.md

 #### Enable and configure LoadBalancer mode

-This is the easiest way of open your CARTO Self Hosted to the world.
+This is the easiest way to open your CARTO Self Hosted to the world on cloud providers which support external load balancers.
 You need to change the `router` Service type to `LoadBalancer`.
+This provides an externally-accessible IP address that sends traffic to the correct component on your cluster nodes.

+The actual creation of the load balancer happens asynchronously, and information about the provisioned balancer is published in the Service's `.status.loadBalancer` field.

-You can find an [example](service_loadBalancer/config.yaml).
-But we have prepared also a few specifics for different Kubernetes flavours:
+You can find an example [here](service_loadBalancer/config.yaml).
+Also, we have prepared a few specifics for different Kubernetes flavours, just add the config that you need in your `customizations.yaml`:

 - [AWS EKS](service_loadBalancer/aws_eks/config.yaml)
 - [GCP GKE](service_loadBalancer/config.yaml)
 - [AZU AKS](service_loadBalancer/azu_aks/config.yaml)

+> Note that with this config a [Load Balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer) resource is going to be created in your cloud provider, you can find more documentation about this kind of service [here](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer)

 #### Configure TLS termination in the service